trifonnt/openshift-diy-spring-boot-sample/README.md

 # Prerequisite

-Before we can start building the application, we need to have an OpenShift free account and client tools installed.
+Before we can start building the application, we need to have an OpenShift free account and RedHat client tools(rhc) installed.

 # Step 1: Create DIY application